-Over the next ten days 16th – 23rd May we will be reflecting on the adventures of our exchange and collaboration as we seed new knowledge and approaches for site dance creation and begin the development of a new work ‘a-bridging-place’.
+Over ten days (16th – 23rd May) we will be reflecting on the adventures of our exchange and collaboration as we seed new knowledge and approaches for site dance creation and begin the development of a new work ‘a-bridging-place’.

 We are hungry to meet in the flesh and to experience process in place together and to allow for inputs from our residency consultants Uncle John Graham, Daniele Constance and Glenn Barry to feed our journey.
 We hope you will follow them here…

 – by Alison Plevey, Australian Dance Party

 Scott Belzner Photography